WasiqB/wasiqb.github.io/_appium/01-introduction.md

 ---

 ### What is coteafs-appium?

-**coteafs-appium** is a Tester friendly Mobile Automation framework built on top of Appium.
-It supports writing Automation Tests for Mobile web, native and hybrid apps for Android and iOS platforms for both Mobiles and Tablets.
-It simplifies writing Automated Tests by enforcing Page Object pattern while writing the Test scripts.
-It supports both real devices and emulators.
-It also modularizes the Activity actions from tests thus making tests more clean, readable and maintainable.
+**coteafs-appium** is a tester friendly Mobile Automation framework built on top of Appium.
+It supports writing automation tests for Mobile's web, native and hybrid apps for Android and iOS platforms for both mobiles and tablets (Real / Simulators).
+It simplifies writing automated tests by utilizing Page Object pattern while writing the test scripts.
+It also modularizes the activity actions from tests thus making tests more clean, readable and maintainable.

 ### Why it was created?

-Using Appium directly is a tedious task.
-And to make tests readable and maintainable while using Appium Java client will also be difficult since many users are unaware of which capabilities to use for which device and tend to waste time in debugging in finding out the right combination.
-Also there is high possibility of code duplication at some place or the other.
-To reduce this bottlenecks, **coteafs-appium** was created where all the repeated code are handled in the Framework allowing the Tester to concentrate more on the main task, i.e. to write tests for their Application.
+As using Appium directly is a tedious task, and also considering the following difficulties faced, it was decided to create this framework:
+* Helping the QA community by creating a mobile test automation framework which helps them use appium easily without putting much efforts.
+* Finding the right combination of capabilities.
+* Handle code duplication.
+* Wastage of time in code debugging.
+* Handle difficult swipe gestures gracefully and easily.
+* Write clean and maintainable test scripts.

 ### How it is useful?
 Following are the key features of the framework: